SandSux/SciFi_Conky_HUD/README.md

   `sudo apt-get install lm-sensors`

 2. Next, run `sudo sensors-detect` to configure sensors, then follow the prompts by responding "yes" to all.
-At the end of detection, lm-sensors will write out all detected sensors so Conky can use the data.
-You can test this after configuration by running the command `sensors`
+At the end of detection, lm-sensors will write out all detected sensors so that Conky can access the data.
+You can test the general function after configuration by running the command `sensors`

 3. Optional: Install Conky Manager (GUI tool for those who prefer not to work in the command line)